GULibrarySandbox/ten-repo/content/03-naming.md

 nav: Naming
 ---

+## What is a File Name?
+File names are names that you create when saving a new file, and which are listed in the directory of a folder.

+## What is a File Naming Convention?

+A File Naming Convention (FNC) is a system for naming your all your files, where the filename includes a description of the contents and the context.
+This is a system that is best established as early as possible; ideally before collection research data.
+The FNC is then used each time a new file is created for your research.

+## FNC benefits

-If implemented early and consistently, a standardised system for naming files can:
+If implemented early and consistently, a standardised system or convention for naming files can:
 - make file naming easier
 - facilitate access, retrieval and storage of files
 - make it faster to navigate files
 - guard against misplacing or losing files
 - assist with version control
 - identify obsolete or duplicate records

-## What is a File Naming Convention?

-A File Naming Convention (FNC) is a system for naming your all your files, where the filename includes a description of the contents and the context.
-This is a system that is best established as early as possible; ideally before collection research data.

-## What is a File Name?
-File names are names that you create when saving a new file, and which are listed in the directory of a folder.
-The FNC is used at that stage with each file that forms any part of your research.

-### What are the benefits of using a file naming convention?
-Naming files consistently, logically and in a predictable manner will prevent against unorganised files, misplaced or lost data.
-It can also prevent backlogs or project delays by presenting a clear and real-time display of the current or completed work.
+- avoid backlogs or project delays by presenting a clear and real-time display of the current or completed work.

 {% include alert.html text="Former PhD student and subsequent founder of the Figshare platform, Mark Hahnel, typified a common challenge: